Red wine and resveratrol: Good for your heart?

 Resveratrol in grapes, supplements and other foods

 The resveratrol in red wine comes from the skin of grapes used to make wine.
-Because red wine is fermented with grape skins longer than is white wine, red wine contains more resveratrol.
+Because red wine is fermented with grape skins longer than white wine, red wine contains more resveratrol.

-How does alcohol help the heart?
+How might alcohol help the heart?